 The girls liked the sleep mask idea so much that they decided to make matching ones for their dolls.
 I loved watching them create their own playthings.

-We have since moved on to the sewing machine (as you can see by the pillowcase we made) and traditional patterns, but I’m thankful that we spent time in this book.
+We have since moved on to the sewing machine – check out our pillowcase project, quilt, and Minecraft cubes, but I’m thankful that we spent time in this book.
 It sparked a love of sewing in the girls, gave them much needed basics, and a working knowledge of how to sew by hand.